cpocol/canDrive/02_canSniffer_GUI/save/CAN_Messages_Sandero.md

 Other derivable info:
-- No individual speed gear; the only info is Neutral|Reverse|Forward; BUT: can be determined from RPM vs Speed when in Forward for a while
+- No individual speed gear; the only info is Neutral|Reverse|Forward; BUT: can be determined from RPM vs Speed when in Forward for a while (the clutch needs some time until fully engaged - less than a second; filtering out short RPM/Speed matches should suffice here)

 To do:
-- Yaw rate ()
+- Yaw rate
-- Lateral acceleration (12E), in progress: see CAN_Messages_Sandero_Details.txt

 Seems not doable, yet:
 - Steering wheel angle 0xC6
-    - the message doesn't come at a good peace
+    - the message doesn't come at a good pace
-    - 0xC6 d0 goes from 6A (wheel turned rightmost) to 96 (wheel turned leftmost); d1 might be LSB
+    - d0 goes from 96 (wheel turned leftmost) to 6A (wheel turned rightmost); d1 might be LSB
-         d2d3 looks like steering wheel angle variation
+    - d2d3 looks like steering wheel angle variation

 Not Doable: